source-academy/modules/README.md

 Follow the instructions to setup the Source Modules code repository with Source Academy frontend highlighted in the above section as per normal to use your local `js-slang` with your local `cadet-frontend` and Source Modules code repository.

+### Development Guide

+Please refer to the Source Modules Development Guide located in the Source Modules Wiki [here](https://github.com/source-academy/modules/wiki/Development-Guide) for more information regarding how to create your own Source Module including its own bundle and tab.

 ## License

 [![Apache 2][apache2-image]][apache2]